Fournierp/alfred/README.md

 ## Introduction

-Alfred is a web app designed with Plotly's Dashboard tool.
+Alfred is a web app designed with Streamlit.
 This appealing web-interface for will be your personal Virtual Assistant for your Stock Market Investments.
 From the visualization of recent stock price variations for any of the current Top 100 NASDAQ companies, to recent articles about these companies, you can explore many sources of information to make accurate decisions for your next trades.

 ## Installation